Skip to main content

 In the Text to guard field, enter a sample request that should trigger a prompt rule defined in the Input Policy selected in the top right.

 The response at the bottom of the page shows details about any detections.
-In this example, it indicates that the request was blocked by a prompt rule.
+In this example, it shows that a prompt rule blocked the request.

 {